kiselevart/neetcode/top k frequent elements.md

 	for i in nums:
 		 dictionary[nums[i]] = dictionary.get(nums[i], 0) + 1

-sort the dictionary using by value using sorted(d, key = d.get, reverse = True) makes the dictionary sort by the max occurences first

-create empty list and append the k most commonly occuring values to it return list

 Full code:

     def topKFrequent(self, nums: List[int], k: int) -> List[int]: